How to Write a Research Paper on Vegetarianism

 It is the easiest part; you will only be summarizing whatever you have discussed in the course of your research.
 This is where you will be answering those questions you have stated and where you will be giving your final say or your recommendations.
 There are some tips we have included below for you to properly write your conclusion:

-- Make it easy to understand, avoid using highfaluting words.
+- Make it easy to understand, and avoid using highfaluting words.

 - Clearly explain your main points.